Yrrrrrf/computer_engineering/programming/data types.md

 - binary (`0b11111111`)  # 255

 ## Structured Data Types
 Are a set of **complex data types** that are constructed from primitive data types.
-They are the most basic building blocks of programming & all they are necessary to get a **complete turing machine**.
 - array, list, vector
 - data base

 ## Semi-Structured Data Types
 Are a set of **complex data types** that are constructed from primitive data types.
-They are the most basic building blocks of programming & all they are necessary to get a **complete turing machine**.
 - json, xml (extensible markup language)
 - csv, tsv (tab separated values)

 ## Unstructured Data Types
 Are a set of **complex data types** that are constructed from primitive data types.
-They are the most basic building blocks of programming & all they are necessary to get a **complete turing machine**.
 - text, image, audio, video
 - cientific data
 - html
 - cv

 ## Cualitative vs Quantitative Data Types
 Are a set of **complex data types** that are constructed from primitive data types.
-They are the most basic building blocks of programming & all they are necessary to get a **complete turing machine**.
 - Cualitative
     - Nominal
     - Ordinal